Financial Aid 101: What is financial aid & how does it work?

 How Does Financial Aid Work?

 Once you understand the basics of applying for financial aid, it seems rather straightforward.
 To take advantage of financial aid, you should follow these steps:

 Cost of attendance can differ depending on the school and program, so explore your options (Princeton Review).
 What school are you considering?
 What programs?
 Where is it located?
 This will help you in your search for financial aid, especially when you’re looking into scholarships.
-(PS we have four different scholarships we are offering, check them out!)
 It’s incredibly common to research the school and financial aid options at the same time to gain a better idea of the institution you are able to afford.

 How Much Aid Will You Need?